toshivc/O_C-Phazerville/docs/_apps/Setup-About.md

     * _Note: this will accept the displayed encoder reversal setting_
 * To cancel, press the LEFT encoder (Cancel)

+## Flipped Screen / Controls
+_(new in v1.8.3)_
+Next to "Setup/About" you'll see two arrows in the title bar.
+Up/Down indicates screen flip; Left/Right indicates controls & IO reversal.
+If you need to change either, dual-press the UP+DOWN buttons to cycle through.
+Return to main menu and it will save; power cycle to take effect.

 ### Encoder scrolling direction reversal

 There is no cursor wrapping in the calibration routine, so note the displayed list of encoder scrolling reversals at the calibration confirmation screen.